 Bitcoin mining software is an essential component of any mining operation.
 Whether you’re mining solo or as part of a pool, the software is your only way to monitor, configure and connect your hardware to the network.

-While it’s clear that you have to match the software to the hardware you already have, there are some points you might overlook:
+While it’s clear that you have to match the software to the hardware you already have, there are some points you may have overlooked:

 - Get a bitcoin wallet – The result of successful mining are newly minted Bitcoins.
-You want to have a safe place to keep them in, preferably a hardware wallet
+You’ll want to have a safe place to keep them in, preferably a hardware wallet

 - Beware of scammy download links!
 Bitcoin software is a potential way for hackers to steal your money.
 Download the software from official links only.

 That’s it!
-If you have some personal experience with mining software or think I missed something, please leave a comment in the comments section below.
+If you’ve had some personal experience with mining software or think I missed anything, let me know in the comments section below.

 Bitcoin Video Crash Course